ASM2C-group/amorphy/README.md

     =                                           =
     =============================================
 ```
-Amorphy was developped during the PhD tenure of Raghvender Raghvender in collaboration with Dr. Assil Bouzid.
+Amorphy was developped during the PhD thesis of Raghvender Raghvender under the supervision of Dr. Assil Bouzid.
 The purpose of this code is to perform a various set of structural analysis for amorphous systems (particularly oxides).

 If you use [_amorphy_](https://github.com/ASM2C-group/amorphy "amorphy")